-Return Period - The average interval in years over which an event of a given magnitude can be expected to recur.
-For example, the twenty-five (25) year return period rainfall or runoff event would be expected to recur on the average once every twenty-five years.
+RETURN PERIOD - The average interval in years over which an event of a given magnitude can be expected to recur.
+For example, the twenty-five-year "return period" rainfall or runoff event would be expected to recur on the average once

-Runoff - That part of precipitation which flows over the land.
+RUNOFF - That part of precipitation which flows over the land.

-SCS - Soil Conservation Service, U.S. Department of Agriculture.
+SCS - The Soil Conservation Service, United States Department of Agriculture.

-Seepage Pit/Seepage Trench - An area of excavated earth filled with loose stone or similar material and into which surface water is directed for infiltration into the ground.
+SEEPAGE PIT or SEEPAGE TRENCH - An area of excavated earth filled with loose stone or similar material and into which surface water is directed for infiltration into the ground.

-Soil-Cover Complex Method - A method of runoff computation developed by SCS which is based upon relating soil type and land use/cover to a runoff parameter called a Curve Number.
+SOIL-COVER COMPLEX METHOD - A method of runoff computation developed by the SCS which is based upon relating soil type and land use/cover to a runoff parameter called a "curve number."

-Storage Indication Method - A reservoir routing procedure based on solution of the continuity equation (inflow minus outflow equals the change in storage for a given time interval) and based on outflow being a unique function of storage volume.
+STORAGE INDICATION METHOD - A reservoir routing procedure based on solution of the continuity equation (inflow minus outflow equals the change in storage for a given time interval) and based on outflow being a unique function of storage volume.

-Storm Sewer - A system of pipes or other conduits which carries intercepted surface runoff, street water and other wash waters, or drainage, but excludes domestic sewage and industrial wastes.
+STORM SEWER - A system of pipes or other conduits which carries intercepted surface runoff, street water and other wash waters or drainage but excludes domestic sewage and industrial wastes.

-Storm Water Management Plan - The plan for managing storm water runoff adopted by Lehigh County for the Little Lehigh Creek Watershed as required by the Act of October 4, 1978, P.L.
-864, (Act 167), and known as the "Storm Water Management Act".
-Stream - A watercourse.
+STORMWATER MANAGEMENT PLAN - The plan for managing stormwater runoff adopted by Lehigh County for the Little Lehigh Creek Watershed as required by the Act of October 4, 1978, P.L.
+864 (No. 167), and known as the "Storm Water Management Act."3

+STREAM - A watercourse.

-Subarea - The smallest unit of watershed breakdown for hydrologic modeling purposes for which the runoff control criteria have been established in the Storm Water Management Plan.
+SUBAREA - The smallest unit of watershed breakdown for hydrologic modeling purposes for which the runoff control criteria has been established in the stormwater management plan.

-Subdivision - The division or redivision of a lot, tract or parcel of land by any means into two or more lots, tracts, parcels or other divisions of land including changes in existing lot lines for the purpose, whether immediate or future, of lease, transfer of ownership or building or lot development.
+SUBDIVISION - The division or redivision of a lot, tract or parcel of land by any means into two (2) or more lots, tracts, parcels or other divisions of land, including changes in existing lot lines, for the purpose, whether immediate or future, of lease, transfer of ownership or building or lot development.

-Swale - A low lying stretch of land which gathers or carries surface water runoff.
+SWALE - A low-lying stretch of land which gathers or carries surface water runoff.

-Watercourse - Any channel of conveyance of surface water having defined bed and banks, whether natural or artificial, with perennial or intermittant flow.
+WATERCOURSE - Any channel or conveyance of surface water having a defined bed and banks, whether natural or artificial, with perennial or intermittent flow.